danielchen0/danielchen0.github.io/_posts/2025-05-31-Understanding-Transformers-I-The-Decoder.markdown

      - The Value vector is a vector that represents the original embedding of the token in a new vector space, such that, when multiplied by attention (a scalar number), gives us a vector representing the original token scaled by the attention the current token has for it.
    - Therefore, for each input token's embedding, we get a list of vectors that represent other vectors in the sentence, scaled by the attention this token has for them.

+4. Once we have these scaled attention-value vectors, we run these through a Multilayer Perceptron (MLP).
+This adds many layers of non linearity that allows the transformer to learn deep features about these vectors.

+5. Steps 3-4 constitute one transformer _block_.
+The outputs are then fed to the next block.
+This process can be repeated as many times as desired.
+In GPT-2's case, this is repeated 12 times.

+6. At the output end of the last transformer block, we apply a softmax layer to convert the outputs to probabilities.
+This represents the probability of a particular token being the next token in an input sentence.

 ## References